lorey/data-intensive-latex-documents/README.md

-Python framework for a data-intensive thesis/report in LaTeX
+Python framework for a data-intensive LaTeX documents
 ==============================

-A project structure for a data-intensive, latex-based thesis/report.
+A project structure for a data-intensive, latex-based documents.

 Features:
+* Fetch and analyse data, and create reports based upon it.
-* Python-based data analysis and thesis generation in LaTeX all in one place
+* Python-based data analysis and document generation in LaTeX all in one place
 * easy collaboration and repeatability through version control and GNU make
 * automatic generation of all tables and figures when data changes